-As at August 28, 2016, after the net effect of the adjustments to Royalty Pooled Restaurants on January 1, 2016 and after the effect of the August 24, 2016 conversion of the Class A GP Units into Fund units, the Company's residual interest in the Partnership is 19.8% (August 30, 2015 - 24.6%).
+As at August 27, 2017, after the net effect of the adjustments to Royalty Pooled Restaurants on January 1, 2017, the Company's residual interest in the Partnership is 19.1% (August 28, 2016 - 19.8%).
 The Company continues to maintain control of the Partnership and, therefore, continues to consolidate the Partnership.